perfectprice/perfectprice-docs/data-formats/custom/hist-raw.md

 a successful completion of "purchase", e.g. finishing placing orders, returning from Stripe or Paypal checkout page after making payments.

-__IMPORTANT__ Purchase data can be sent at this type of event OR at Thank You (Checkout) page view event, depending on

 Information that could be in event_specific_fields is almost identical to that of 'Thank You' (Checkout) page views.
 If they do have identical